-AFOQT Practice Test 2021 (Free Question Answers PDF): We provide the AFOQT Practice Test 2021 in a quiz format as well as you can download it printable PDF.
-You can also get sample question answers of Air Force Officer Qualifying Test (AFOQT), Army Alternate Flight Aptitude Screening Test (AFAST) and the U.S. Navy and Marine Corps Aviation Selection Test Battery (ASTB).
+AFOQT Practice Test 2022 (Free Question Answers PDF): We provide the AFOQT Practice Test 2021 in a quiz format as well as you can download it printable PDF.
+You can also get sample question answers of the Air Force Officer Qualifying Test (AFOQT), the Army Alternate Flight Aptitude Screening Test (AFAST), and the U.S. Navy and Marine Corps Aviation Selection Test Battery (ASTB).

 Each test is different, although some question types overlap.
 We review all the types of questions you will encounter, so regardless of the test you plan to take, you will be fully prepared.

 AFOQT Practice Test 2023

 The Air Force Officer Qualification Test (AFOQT) is a standardized test that measures verbal and mathematical aptitude (similar to the SAT and ACT) as well as additional aptitudes relevant to specific career fields.

 - AFOQT Verbal Analogies Practice Test 2 (PDF)

 - AFOQT Verbal Analogies Practice Test (Printable PDF)